Lagrangian mapping class groups from a group homological point of view

 by using the Johnson homomorphism $\tau$ for $\Igb$.
 We can check that $\mathcal{J}$ coincides with the projection to the first two components of the isomorphism in Theorem \ref{thm:H1ILgb}.
 In \cite[Section 5.1]{bfp}, Broaddus-Farb-Putman gave another construction of $\mathcal{J}$.
-In fact, their homomorphisms called {\it relative Johnson homomorphisms} cover not only $\ILg$ but any subgroup of $\Mg$ fixing a given submodule of $H$.
-Therefore, what we have shown is that together with $S^2 L$, whose contribution to $H_1 (\ILgb)$ is obvious, their homomorphisms actually give enough information of $H_1 (\ILgb)$ for $g \ge 4$, while there exists one more summand $\wedge^2 (L^\ast \otimes \Z_2) $ when $g=3$. \end{remark}
+In fact, their homomorphisms called {\it relative Johnson homomorphisms} cover not only $\ILgb$ but any subgroup of $\Mgb$ fixing a given submodule of $H$. \end{remark}